mausimus/raycaster/README.md

 For Arduino, use the Atmel Studio (AVR) solution and an Arduino Uno.
 You will need to connect an ST7735R TFT (160x128) or adjust code for your display.
 Thanks to Jukka Jylänki for the [fast TFT library](https://github.com/juj/ST7735R).

+You can also try runnning pre-built binaries from [Binaries](Binaries) directory (.exe for Windows and .hex for AVRdude).